Gargi016/AQI-things/README.md

 ## 📖 Project Overview

 This project is an end-to-end data science application designed to analyze and predict the **Air Quality Index (AQI)**.
-Using a dataset of various atmospheric pollutants, this system employs machine learning models to forecast AQI levels, providing valuable insights into environmental health and pollution trends.
-The entire pipeline, from data cleaning and exploratory data analysis to model training and deployment, is documented in the project's notebooks.
+Using a dataset of various atmospheric pollutants, this system employs the Prophet time-series forecasting model to predict future AQI levels, providing valuable insights into environmental health and pollution trends.
+The entire application is deployed as an interactive web service.

 ---

 ## ✨ Key Features

 - **In-Depth Data Analysis:** Comprehensive exploratory data analysis (EDA) to uncover relationships and trends between different pollutants.
-- **Predictive Modeling:** Utilizes machine learning models to accurately forecast AQI based on historical data.
+- **Time-Series Forecasting:** Utilizes Facebook's Prophet model to accurately forecast future AQI based on historical data patterns.
-- **Interactive Web Application:** A live, user-friendly dashboard built with Streamlit allows for easy exploration of the data and model predictions.
+- **Interactive Web Application:** A live, user-friendly dashboard featuring interactive maps with Leaflet.js and dynamic charts with Chart.js.
-- **End-to-End & Reproducible:** The repository contains all the necessary code and notebooks to reproduce the analysis and results.
+- **Full-Stack & Reproducible:** The repository contains all necessary front-end, back-end, and deployment code to reproduce the application.

 ---